echogarden-project/echogarden/docs/Development.md

 1. This word has multiple different pronunciations based on context (a heteronym).
 In that case, it may be possible resolve the pronunciations based on context, by using the preceding and succeeding words as indicators.
 This is supported by the lexicon in the `precededBy`, `notPrecededBy`, `succeededBy`, `notSucceededBy` properties.
 1. An issue with model training, which may need to be forwarded to the original authors.

-If the problem is serious, you can report it and we'll see what we can do.
+If the problem is serious, you can report it, and we'll see what we can do.

 ## Notes about licensing